 However, we have heard from several crafters that certain thread cutters are allowed through, such as the Clover Thread Cutter, which can be worn as a necklace as you sew (remove it for security), can be taken as a carry-on.

-Lindsay, a fan of our AllFreeSewing Facebook page says, "I've brought cross stitch and needlepoint on plains with no issues.
+Lindsay, a fan of our AllFreeSewing Facebook page says, "I've brought cross stitch and needlepoint on planes with no issues.
 However I tend to bring this thread cutter with me instead of scissors just to avoid hassle."

 The image of the thread cutter below is courtesy of Lindsay.

 Once again, the final decision is made by the TSA officer checking your items.
 Here are a few of the other comments from our Facebook audience about taking scissors on airplanes:

 "I take an old dental floss container.
 You can put in needles a bobbin with thread on it and you can use the cutter on it to cut thread.
 If I take scissors it's usually a pair of cuticle scissors." - Becky

 "I very nearly got arrested for forgetting I had a tiny sewing kit in my handbag - complete with a pair of 1 1/2" scissors so dull they wouldn't cut butter.
 Believe me, I empty my purse out the day before any flight and get rid of anything that looks the least bit sharp." - Terri